 May he return whole.

-Let no more daughters wait
+Let no more daughters wait a lifetime

 for a flag